 4 Ways to Save Energy (and money) this Halloween

 The good news is that energy savings equals money savings, and we are all about both.
-So, with Halloween right around the corner, here are 4 ways to save energy (and money) this Halloween.
+So, with Halloween right around the corner, here are four ways to save energy (and money) this Halloween.

-- Reuse decorations.
-The great thing about Halloween decorations is that they are supposed to look kind of gross and scary.
-Did you find an old moth eaten scarecrow in your basement?
+- Reuse decorations: The great thing about Halloween decorations is that they are supposed to look kind of gross and scary.
+Did you find an old moth-eaten scarecrow in your basement?
 Perfect!
 Don’t spend money and waste resources and energy purchasing new decorations.

 These are just a few ways to save energy (and money) this Halloween.
 Other ways to save money this Halloween include looking at thrift stores for Halloween costumes and buying your candy on sale.
-For more information about saving energy this fall, contact Flame!
+For more information about saving energy this fall, contact FLAME!